 - Wandering and becoming lost if unsupervised

 If your loved one has been diagnosed with CDR-3, the best way to care for them is to enlist the help of trained professionals.
-When looking for a person or place to care for your loved one who is living with dementia, consider the quality of care as well as the environment and existing group dynamic.
+When looking for a person or place to care for your loved one with dementia, consider the quality of care as well as the environment and existing group dynamic.

 Find Custom Care at Sunrise